Moving Forward After Losing A Loved One

 Losing a close family member is always difficult, even when the passing was expected and loved ones have had time to prepare.
 When a death is the result of someone else's wrongdoing, the shock and devastation can compound the grief.
 For the survivors of a wrongful death, the emotional hardship can be exacerbated by financial stress.
 If the deceased person was the primary income-earner for the family, this loss can bring on economic uncertainty.

 MacGillivray Injury and Insurance Law is here to help you.
 We are sensitive to the difficulties you are experiencing as a survivor.
-We can provide you with rational advice and guidance, in particular through the specific legal rules that govern wrongful death claims in Nova Scotia.
+We can provide you with rational advice and guidance through the specific legal rules that govern wrongful death claims across Atlantic Canada.
 As your lawyers, we are here to work in your best interest.